High school seniors, students who have not attended college, or students who have completed less than one year of college.

 Sitka, AK 99832

-Congratulations for earning the UA Scholars Award!
-The University of Alaska awards this $12,000 scholarship to the top ten percent of all Alaskan high school seniors.
+The University of Alaska awards a $12,000 scholarship to the top ten percent of all Alaskan high school graduates.
 Join more than 7,000 of Alaska's best and brightest who have already accepted their award - Alaska's future depends on talented people like you!

 Apply for Admission by May 1

 If you are a UA Scholar and are planning on attending UAS, you must submit an admission application before May 1st of your senior year.
 If you don't apply before May 1st, you will lose your award.

 Scholars can also qualify for the Alaska Performance Scholarship.

 If you have questions about your status as a UA Scholar or questions about the program, please contact an Admissions Counselor at 907-796-6100 or at firstname.lastname@example.org.
 For complete program information, visit the UA Scholars website.

 We look forward to seeing you at UAS!